 If you're looking for a buying guide that deals with TVs that only support the new Ultra HD resolution, check out our guide to the best 4K TVs.
 If getting a flatscreen on the cheap is your main concern, check out the best 4K TV deals.

 But, if you're looking for the best-of-the-best TV out there today without limits or stipulations, this is the place for you.

-Here's a summary of our list of the best TVs around:
+Here's a quick run-down of the best TVs around:

 - LG OLED C7

 - LG Signature Series OLED W7

 - Samsung Q9F QLED

 - Sony Bravia A1 OLED